 When going to a qualified dental professional for teeth whitening, there are still potential risks.
 It's possible that your gums can be sensitive to the chemicals used with teeth whitening, especially if you already suffer from tooth sensitivity.
 Your dentist will assess your teeth and gums for suitability with the treatment.

-Tooth Whitening treatment starts with a visit to your dentist.
-If you have your teeth whitened you'll need to schedule in several appointments to see your dentist over the course of a couple of months.
-At, you will have an initial consultation with your dentist.
-You and your dentist will decide whether tooth whitening treatment is suitable for you and your teeth.
-Once your dentist has established that this treatment is right for you, he or she will take a mould of your teeth.
-The mould will then go to a specialised dental lab, where it will be used to make your own bespoke, high quality tooth whitening trays.
-When the trays are ready, you will have another appointment with your dentist to have the trays fitted and make sure that they are comfortable to wear.
+Your tooth whitening journey begins with a visit to your dentist.
+If you choose to have your teeth whitening treatment with us, you'll need to schedule in several appointments to see your dentist over the course of a couple of months.
+At your intial consultation, you and your dentist will decide wether tooth whitening treatment is suitable for your smile.
+After your dentist has decided that this treatment is the best course of action for you, they will then make a mould of your teeth.
+This mould will then make its way into a dental lab, where it will then be used to create tooth whitening trays that are accurately formed into the shape of your teeth.
+When these trays are ready, your dentist will then book an appointment with you to fit them so that you can make sure that they are sufficient and comfortable.